Pratham9527/AI-Voice-Agents---MurfAI-Challenge/README.md

 - **Bilingual support** requires language-specific prompting and consistent language throughout the conversation
 - **Auto-greeting** improves UX by eliminating awkward silences and guiding users immediately
 - **Option-based interaction** makes voice agents more accessible by reducing cognitive load on users
+- **ACP pattern** provides a clean architecture for commerce: separating conversation, business logic, and data layers
+- **Multi-variant products** require careful state management to track size, color, and quantity selections
+- **Cart mutations** in Python need proper handling (use .clear() and .extend() instead of reassignment in class methods)
+- **Order ID generation** with timestamps ensures uniqueness without external dependencies

-## 🔮 Upcoming Days
+## 🔮 Day 10

-Days 8-10 will explore:
+The final day will focus on:
-- Advanced conversation patterns
+- Advanced integration patterns
-- Context-aware responses
-- Emotion detection and adaptation
-- Multi-modal interactions
-- Production deployment strategies
+- Production-ready deployment
+- Performance optimization
+- Real-world use case synthesis

 ## 📄 License